zeenath-unnisa/ai-evaluation-portfolio/human-in-the-loop-evaluation/cases/011_underspecified_prompt_intent_ambiguity.md

 # Case 011 — Underspecified Prompt & Intent Ambiguity Evaluation

 ## Context
-The user submits a prompt that is incomplete and open to multiple interpretations.
-The input lacks sufficient detail to clearly determine the user’s underlying intent or constraints.
+Users frequently submit short, ambiguous prompts assuming the system will infer intent.
+These prompts are common in productivity, coding, and decision-support use cases.

 ## Prompt
-The user asks a high-level question without specifying goals, context, or boundary conditions required to provide a reliable and well-aligned response.
+"Can you help me decide whether this approach is safe?"

+No additional context is provided regarding:
+- the domain (technical, medical, personal, financial)
+- the stakes involved
+- what “safe” means in this scenario

 ## AI Response
-The model selects one plausible interpretation of the prompt and provides a confident, complete response based on that assumption.
+The model assumes a general technical context and provides guidance framed around best practices and general safety considerations, without clarifying the domain or the user’s underlying concern.

 ## Evaluation Criteria
 - Intent recognition
 - Assumption management
 - Use of clarifying questions
-- Alignment with potential user goals
+- Risk of domain misclassification

 ## Analysis & Judgment
-The response is fluent, well-structured, and topically relevant.
-However, it prematurely commits to a single interpretation of the user’s intent without acknowledging ambiguity or requesting clarification.
+The response is fluent and appears helpful, but it prematurely assumes a technical interpretation of “safe.”
+If the user intended medical, legal, or personal safety guidance, the response would be misaligned and potentially harmful.

-While automated relevance, fluency, or keyword-based metrics would likely score this response positively, these systems do not capture intent misalignment caused by underspecified input.
-The absence of clarification increases the risk that the response will be unhelpful or misleading for users with different underlying needs.
+Automated metrics (fluency, relevance, semantic similarity) would likely score this response positively.
+However, they do not detect domain misclassification caused by underspecified input.
+The absence of clarification represents a human-detectable failure mode.

 ## Final Assessment
-The response is not evaluation-ready due to insufficient ambiguity handling and failure to clarify user intent before proceeding.
+The response fails evaluation due to assumption overreach and insufficient intent clarification.

 ## Improvement Feedback
-- Explicitly acknowledge uncertainty in user intent
-- Ask a clarifying question prior to providing a definitive response
+- Ask a clarifying question to identify the domain and stakes
-- Offer conditional or scoped guidance that adapts to multiple possible interpretations
+- Explicitly acknowledge ambiguity in the prompt
+- Delay substantive guidance until intent is confirmed

 ## Why This Case Matters
-Underspecified prompts are common in real-world AI usage.
-Identifying when clarification is required — rather than producing a confident but potentially misaligned answer — is a judgment task that automated metrics and rule-based systems often fail to capture.
-Human-in-the-loop evaluation is essential for detecting these failure modes.
+Intent ambiguity is one of the most common real-world failure modes in deployed AI systems.
+Human evaluators are critical in identifying when clarification is required before response generation, a nuance not reliably captured by automated metrics.